-Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching a movie, when they notice that terrible sound; drip... drip... drip.
-They glance over to see the household pet licking at a puddle that's gradually forming on the kitchen floor.
-Suddenly: Worry, stress, and that sinking feeling.
+Summer’s coming (as hard as it is to believe right now) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears awful sound; drip... drip... drip.
+They glance over to see the household pet licking at a puddle that's gradually forming on the dining room floor.
+Suddenly: Worry, stress, and that “how much will this cost?” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-No – the central air conditioner is frozen solid.
-This can strike anywhere, from Concord to Thailand, regardless of climate.
+Nope – it's the air conditioner of all things.
+This can strike anywhere, from Concord to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Concord area home.
 The two main reasons why the evaporator coil may freeze:

 - Airflow restriction

 Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 In other words, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?